 Due to the anonymous nature of Tor it is often ripe for abuse, what with spam emanating, ban evasions, etc. Our standard mitigation counter-measure, if the abuse is persistent, is the temporarily block incomming Tor connections.
 Users who can maintain their connection will not be affected, however a new connection will be refused.

-The IRC network is and always will be SuperNETs but we use different domains pointed to the IRC as an alternate DNS gateway.
-There really is not much use of it unless a firewall was blocking based on domain names and not the A/AAAA records.
+The network is and always will be SuperNETs but we use different domains pointed to the services we run as an alternate DNS gateway.
+For example, a domain pointed at our XMPP service can be used so people can register under that domain and chat from it.

-We allow users to donate a subdomain DNS record for the network.
-All that is required is a CNAME record for the subdomain to be pointed at our main network address.
-We prefer to have the "irc" subdomain, but if that is not an option, any will do and be appriciated.
+We allow users to donate a subdomain DNS record for our services.
+All that is required is a CNAME record for a (sub)domain to be pointed at the main address for one of our services.

 The only thing we ask of is that you do not modify the DNS record and that you alert us before the domain is about to expire.

 You can contact us if you are interested in supporting the network with an alternate DNS.